Package Torello.Java

 public static FileNode createRoot(java.lang.String name)

-parameter is intended to be the root directory-name from which the tree is intended to be built.
+This is the "Factory Method" for this class.
+TheString nameparameter is intended to be the root directory-name from which the CompleteFileNode-Tree should be built / constructed.

 Example:

-FileNode fn = FileNode.createRoot("etc/MyDataFiles/user123/").loadTree();
+FileNode fn = FileNode .createRoot("etc/MyDataFiles/user123/") .loadTree();

 - Returns: